bgandon/juli-to-slf4j/README.md

    deal of effort).

- - You want the configuration to [automatically reload](http://logback.qos.ch/manual/configuration.html#autoScan), because you don't want to waiste your time reastarting Tomcat each time you tweak the logging configuration.
+ - You want the configuration to [automatically reload](http://logback.qos.ch/manual/configuration.html#autoScan), because you don't want to waste your time restarting Tomcat each time you tweak the logging configuration.

  - You have read the following code from `DirectJDKLog`, which is the only